 Don’t overestimate your launcher.
 Tanks and Sunderers are heavily armored vehicles, and will require 6-8 rocket hits to destroy.
 In order to actually kill them, you will need help from your allies.

-Hit tanks from the rear, it will deal increased damage.
+Hit tanks from the rear, it will deal double damage.

 Don’t forget about your overshield ability.
 “Press “F” to win” is a meme for a reason.

 Your LMG has terrible hip fire and heavy recoil, so remember to Aim Down Sights and pull the mouse down, unless the enemy is very close.